readlearncode/Java-Enterprise-Edition-Introduction/README.md

 ## JMS-Challenge-Solution

-The solution to the JMS challenge: https://github.com/readlearncode/Java-Enterprise-Edition-Introduction/tree/JSF-Challenge-Solution
+The solution to the [JMS challenge](https://github.com/readlearncode/Java-Enterprise-Edition-Introduction/tree/JSF-Challenge-Solution)

 ## CDI-Challenge-Solution